(Posted Mon. Mar 2nd, 2015)

-U.S. corn farmers soared to new heights in 2013, growing the largest crop on record, at 13.9 billion bushels.
-To celebrate these heroics, the National Corn Growers Association delves into the facts about corn production, use and offers a historical comparison in its newest edition of the World of Corn.
+U.S. corn farmers smashed many records in 2014, growing the largest crop on record, at 14.2 billion bushels, with a record national average yield of 171.0 bushels per acre.
+To highlight this achievement, the National Corn Growers Association delves into the facts about corn production, use and offers a historical comparison in its newest edition of the World of Corn.
 This statistical look at the corn industry, both domestic and worldwide, features a wide array of information on corn production and usage.
-In addition to the traditional statistics guide, this year’s distribution included a compendium edition which brought back Captain Cornelius for an educational comic exploring how corn benefits our world in so many ways.
+In addition to the traditional statistics guide, this year’s distribution included two compendium pieces which highlight the benefits of two of the hottest topics in corn today – ethanol and biotechnology.

 World of Corn is a respected collection of the most important statistics about corn production, exports and consumption, providing key information in a readable format, comparing numbers and trends across the years.

 Again this year, NCGA proudly offers an interactive online presentation of the World of Corn that allows users to easily locate information or to explore the limitless possibilities the crop offers at their leisure.
 The format offers improved navigability with an elegant user interface.
-Additionally, a digital version of the Captain Cornelius Corn Day Celebration comic can be found online also.
+Additionally, a digital version of both the E+ ethanol and BIO+ biotechnology brochures can be found there also.

 To explore the World of Corn online, click here.

-This year’s publication, which was generously co-sponsored by Monsanto, was distributed in select Farm Futures publications and at the 2014 Commodity Classic in San Antonio, Texas.
+This year’s publication, which was generously co-sponsored by Monsanto, was distributed in select Farm Futures publications and at the 2015 Commodity Classic in Phoenix, Arizona.
 A special edition of the World of Corn featuring statistics in metric measurements will soon follow.